Elektraglide/ruby-quake/README.md

 __load "{SOMEPATH}/quake.rb"__

 to install a SketchUp Importer.
-From the IMport menu you can choose a Quake 1 or Halflife1 map files to start an import of map and all entities.
+From the Import menu you can choose a Quake 1 or Halflife1 map files to start an import of map and all entities.
 Entities have JSON attached as SketchUp attribute with all parameters.
 Various animation and lighting parameters are LightUp ready - just start lighting.